 Step 4: Contact affected banks and creditors

 Follow up with your bank or creditors associated with the fraudulent activity.
-When necessary, ask them to close any compromised accounts and start getting replacement cards.
+Ask them to close any compromised accounts and start getting replacement cards.
 You should also ask them to email you any records relevant to the activity so that you can provide this information to the credit bureaus.

 Signs your identity might have been stolen